FOVEA: Foveated Image Magnification for Autonomous Navigation: Experiments

 \subsection{Object Detection for Autonomous Navigation}

-Argoverse-HD \cite{Li2020StreamingP}, the primary dataset we evaluate our methods on, is an object detection dataset captured in an embodied autonomous vehicle setting.
-The data contain 30 FPS video sequences and dense 2D bounding box annotations.
-As a common practise for detection, we adopt AP as our primary evaluation metric.
+Argoverse-HD \cite{Li2020StreamingP} is an object detection dataset for autonomous vehicles.
+Noteably, it contains high framerate (30 FPS) data and annotations.
+As is standard practice, we adopt AP for evaluation.
 We also report {\em end-to-end} latency (including image preprocessing, network inference, and bounding box postprocessing) measured on a single GTX 1080 Ti GPU.
 The image resolution for this dataset is $1920 \times 1200$, much larger than COCO's, which is capped at $640$.
 Since all models used in this paper are fully convolutional, we run them with different input scales, denoted by ratios to the native resolution, \eg, $0.5$x means an input resolution of $960 \times 600$.